 Nora, a 9 week old Golden Retriever, entered our world two years ago.
 We had enjoyed the companionship of 3 other Golden Retrievers in the past, but each time my wife and I chose to adopt an adult dog.
 This time life was different.
-A puppy changes your world.
+We didn’t realize how much a puppy would change our world.

-Now to put this in context you should know that we have two adult children now, but the presence of this cute, little, impish canine brought flashbacks of having very young children.
+Now, to put this in context, you should know that we have two adult children.
+But the presence of this cute, little, impish canine brought flashbacks of having very young children.
 Suddenly, we were thrust back into the world of sleepless nights in order to tend to ‘puppy issues’.

 For instance, it was necessary during the first several weeks to take the dog out every hour or two in order to get her to learn that going to the bathroom was a task best done outside, even though we live in Wisconsin where the temperatures can regularly hover well below freezing.
 And, of course, we can’t forget the challenges of how a 9 week old puppy is going to navigate 10 inches of snow on the ground.
 Frankly, we weren’t ready for doing ‘puppy’.
 But there was no turning back.

 From Puppy to Well-Trained Dog